 Sometimes the assessment is based on testing; often it is based on your history and a simple "visual inspection."
 Many times, I've already taken note of a client's issues and have them perform tests to demonstrate and explain the issue and program rationale to them.

 Among people I meet in NYC, the assessment usually reveals one or more of the following issues: Rounded Shoulders; Externally Rotated Feet; Knock Knees; Arched Lower Back.
 If you've got these issues, there are certain exercises that are recommended to correct them, and other exercises that should absolutely be avoided.
-Learn more about assessment and try assessing yourself with the mini self assessment guide.
+Learn more about assessment and try assessing yourself with the mini-self assessment at trainercary.com.

 CAN YOU GIVE A RATIONALE FOR YOUR OVERALL PROGRAM AND EVERY EXERCISE IN IT?